 Enid Public Schools is a student-centered district that consists of one high school, three middle schools and eleven elementary schools, which are commonly referred to as "neighborhood" schools.
 The district also has an alternative school, as well as an adult education center.

 EPS offers students a rigorous, college-bound curriculum with personalized instruction designed to meet the needs of all students.
 The district provides enrichment/gifted education opportunities at all levels, including 16 AP classes and concurrent enrollment options at EHS.
-EPS also provides a comprehensive special education program with a staff that includes two national award winners.
+EPS also provides a comprehensive special education program.
 For its youngest students, EPS offers developmentally appropriate pre-kindergarten to second-grade classes, with a full-time early childhood consultant on staff.

 The heart of the district is its highly qualified teaching staff.
 The district’s personnel department follows a strategic, research-based process to find the most valuable candidate for each available position.
 The backbone of the district is its support staff, whose members are essential to the daily mission of the system.